St0nefish/tdarr-plugins/README.md

 4. Make sure typescript is intalled with `npm i -g typescript` then run `tsc` to compile the changes.
 5. Refresh the browser and Tdarr will pick up the changes

+# This Fork
+I forked this repo to develop several custom plugins for managing my media.
+I started by just placing them into the Local directories but found a need for developing new FlowHelpers as well so I moved on to forking the whole repo.